 My Camden Story

-Council’s Heritage Advisory Committee is running a social media campaign over the festive season, asking residents to uncover their untold stories behind Camden’s rich and diverse history.
+Council's Heritage Advisory Committee is running a social media campaign, asking residents to uncover their untold stories behind Camden’s rich and diverse history.

 Information gathered will help to map Camden’s oral history as part of a knowledge-sharing and story-telling program that will be used to describe the people, places and events that have shaped the identity of the area.